fsvreddit/bot-bouncer/README.md

 * Fully reinstate content removed by bot when a user is marked as human
 * Reduce false positives on one evaluator
+* Add new evaluator for a class of bot seen on some motivational subreddits

 ## v1.3